michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-04-17-proper-withholding.md

 wages differently from regular salary.
 For most employees, employers may use a flat federal rate on supplemental wages:

-- 22% on cumulative supplemental wages up to 1,000,000 dollars during the calendar year, and
+- 22% on cumulative supplemental wages up to $1,000,000 during the calendar year, and
-- 37% on the portion of supplemental wages above 1,000,000 dollars in that year (mandatory flat rate).
+- 37% on the portion of supplemental wages above $1,000,000 in that year (mandatory flat rate).

 For high‑income taxpayers, that 22% rate is a trap.
 By the time your bonuses and RSUs vest, your total income may already place you in the 24%, 32%, 35%, or